As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 3. South Stack Lighthouse

 Head north to Wales to see the South Stack Lighthouse, built in 1809.
-This two-centuries-old structure exemplifies the isolation aspect of lighthouse keeper jobs, as you’re off the mainland and a decent drive away from Holyhead.
+This two-centuries-old structure exemplifies the isolation aspect of lighthouse operator jobs, as you’re off the mainland and a decent drive away from Holyhead.
 The lighthouse is on a cliff, so you have some protection from the enormous waves.
 However, you have to climb hundreds of steps to get to it.

 4. Les Eclaireurs Lighthouse